cydergoth/openwrt_vlan/README.md

 As per the switch configuration on the managed switches, the "WAN" port on the Netgear is configured as a VLan trunk port and is attached to the `eth1` port on the gateway SFF.
+Note that in the Gateway bridge configuration the `lan` bridge contains the `eth1` port not `eth1.x`, so the bridge includes *all* the VLans on `eth1`.
+This also means that the VLan tags are preserved and not stripped like they would be for a `ethx.y` interface.

 It is configured with multiple SSIDs, one per VLan.
 Each SSID tags the packets with the corresponding VLan ID as it is bridged with the